elixir-lang/elixir-lang.github.com/_posts/2021-12-03-elixir-v1-13-0-released.markdown

   * Changing compile-time configuration files (`config/config.exs` and any other files imported from it) now only recompiles the project files that depend on the reconfigured applications, instead of a full project recompilation.
 However, if you change the configuration of your application itself, the whole project is still recompiled.

-  * Adding, updating or removing a dependency now only recompiles the project files that depend on the modified a dependency.
+  * Adding, updating or removing a dependency now only recompiles the project files that depend on the modified dependency.

   * If your project has both Erlang and Elixir files, changing an Erlang file will now recompile only the Elixir files that depend on it.